Patients have a lot on their minds. spencer® eases the burden of taking medication by dispensing the right dose, at the right time, every time.

-spencer’s intuitive design eases the burden on patients and caregivers when it comes to remembering medication timing and doses.
-In fact, with a Net Promoter Score greater than 70 – a rarity for health devices – spencer allows patients to engage and remain adherent without technical know-how.
+In fact, with a Net Promoter Score greater than 70 – a rarity for health devices – spencer keeps patients engaged and adherent without technical know-how.

 spencer users range from aged 22 to 94 across a wide variety of chronic conditions